Recent Examples of clostridium from the Web

 Most of the other cases were among infants who ingested clostridium botulinum spores before their digestive systems were fully formed.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'clostridium'.
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of CLOSTRIDIUM
+Origin and Etymology of clostridium

 New Latin, genus name, from Greek klōstēr spindle, from klōthein to spin

-Medical Definition of CLOSTRIDIUM
+Medical Definition of clostridium

 1 capitalized : a genus of saprophytic rod-shaped or spindle-shaped usually gram-positive bacteria ( family Clostridiaceae) that are anaerobic or require very little free oxygen and are nearly cosmopolitan in soil, water, sewage, and animal and human intestines, that are very active biochemically comprising numerous fermenters of carbohydrates with vigorous production of acid and gas, many nitrogen-fixers, and others which rapidly putrefy proteins, and that include important pathogens—see blackleg, botulism, c. diff, gas gangrene, tetanus bacillus

 2plural clostridia \-ē-ə\play a: any bacterium of the genus Clostridiumb: a spindle-shaped or ovoid bacterial cell; especially : one swollen at the center by an endospore